demanasta/pres-templates/README.md

 * Adaptive Title Page: Title page adapts to title length

-* Pre-defined and custom fonts (Arial / Professional fonts) with math support
+* Pre-defined and custom fonts (Biolinum O / Professional fonts) with math support

 * Option to generate only specific chapters and references without the frontmatter and title page.
 Useful for review and corrections.